ray-project/ray-llm/README.md

 You can also use the Gradio API directly, by following the instructions provided in the [Aviary documentation](https://aviary.anyscale.com/?view=api).

-## Aviary Model Registry
+## RayLLM Model Registry

-Aviary allows you to easily add new models by adding a single configuration file.
+You can easily add new models by adding two configuration files.
 To learn more about how to customize or add new models, see the [Aviary Model Registry](models/README.md).